 So the model fits the real data like a glove before COVID-19 measurements got into effect (which is good, it would be a very poor model if it didn’t) and as it projects further into our hypothetical scenario the uncertainty grows (which is expected).
 It shows that without COVID-19 there would have been around 3.16 million decks registered on August 15th, 2021.
 With the worst prediction at 2.99 million and the best 3.31 million, which makes the actual number of decks registered at that date, 2.43 million look rather pale in comparison.

 So Fantasy Flight Games sold a substantially lower number of KeyForge decks during this period.
 Obviously this isn’t good for the game, without a global pandemic there would have been at least half a million more decks registered.
 Note that the number of lost sales is even higher, as not every deck sold is necessarily registered.

 The interest in KeyForge didn’t diminish

 Do you notice the little nicks in the graph above?
 Those bumps coincide with new sets being released.
-With every set being preceded with addition advertisement to create a bit of hype, and simply new cards coming out, this gets people to pick up new decks.
-The model includes the interest there is to pick up new decks upon release, and we can compare this between sets.
+With every set being preceded with additional advertisement to create a bit of hype, and simply new cards coming out gets people excited to pick up new decks.
+The model includes the interest there is to buy new decks upon release, and we can compare this between sets.
 (Technical details can be found in the previous post, with the latest model available on GitHub )